There are now 3 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online timetabled

 - Students are able to (1) write professional reports of project design; (2) apply appropriate analysis techniques in the design process; (3) explain and identify load paths; (4) produce clear and concise written design calculations; (5) design simply supported, cantilevered and continuous beams for strength in bending and shear, anchorage length, deflection and crack control; (6) design short and slender columns for combined axial and bending actions; (7) design concentrically or eccentrically loaded isolated rectangular spread footings; (8) use knowledge of beams, columns and footings to design framed concrete structures; (9) design retaining walls; (10) design concrete structures for durability; and (11) understand basic prestressed concrete concepts.

-- Indicative assessments in this unit are as follows: (1) assignments; (2) quizzes; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) group beam testing and attendance; (2) quizzes; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)